jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 We won't cover prototypes in detail here, so for more information, see the *this & Object Prototypes* title of this series.

 Sometimes it will be helpful to assign the `[[Prototype]]` of an object at the same time you're declaring its object literal.
-The following has been a non-standard extension in many JS engines for awhile, but is standardized as of ES6:
+The following has been a nonstandard extension in many JS engines for a while, but is standardized as of ES6:

 ```js
 var o1 = {